-A data centre in a box
+A data center in a box

 Virtualisation, converged infrastructure (CI) and hyper converged infrastructure (HCI) are helping organisations to deploy the compute, storage and network resources at the edge to match the growing requirements being placed on dispersed locations.
-The data centre in a box approach makes it easy to deploy IT infrastructure that can be managed individually or centrally, to add additional resources without downtime, to deliver built-in self-healing, local high-availability, remote disaster recovery and hybrid cloud capabilities.
+The data center in a box approach makes it easy to deploy IT infrastructure that can be managed individually or centrally, to add additional resources without downtime, to deliver built-in self-healing, local high-availability, remote disaster recovery and hybrid cloud capabilities.

 These systems can be deployed in minutes and preconfigured to avoid lengthy on- site resources during initial deployment.
 No specialised training or certification is required because these platforms are designed to be powerful but intuitive, which also negates the need for on-site IT expertise.

 CI and HCI help to make edge computing much more accessible and affordable for organisations of all shapes and sizes.
-These systems can transform isolated locations into unified, self-managing micro data centres that meet the changing needs of computing at the edge for so many organisations.
+These systems can transform isolated locations into unified, self-managing micro data centers that meet the changing needs of computing at the edge for so many organisations.
 CI and HCI can give businesses the capabilities they need to meet the developing challenges of computing on the edge without tipping them over it.